neelesh9924/CustomStackFramework/README.md

 # StackFramework and CustomCardView
 ### Simplified Stack-Based View Management

-The StackFramework is a utility class that facilitates the management and interaction of a stack of custom card views.
+The **StackFramework** is a utility class that facilitates the management and interaction of a stack of custom card views.
 It provides methods for creating and adding views, handling view actions, and notifying the host fragment of changes.

-The CustomCardView class on the other hand is an extension of the MaterialCardView class that provides additional functionality for creating and managing a custom card view in a stack form.
+The **CustomCardView** class on the other hand is an extension of the MaterialCardView class that provides additional functionality for creating and managing a custom card view in a stack form.

 ## Installation
 To use the framework in your Android project, follow these steps:
-1. Add the StackFramework, StackItem and CustomCardView classes to your project.
+1. Add the [StackFramework](app/src/main/java/com/example/frameworks/StackFramework.java), [StackItem](app/src/main/java/com/example/pojo/StackItem.java) and [CustomCardView](app/src/main/java/com/example/customViews/CustomCardView.java) classes to your project.
 2. Make sure you have the Material Card View library included in your project dependencies.

 ## Usage
 ### StackFramework
-To start using the StackFramework, perform the following steps:
+To start using the ***StackFramework***, perform the following steps:
-1. Create an instance of the StackFramework class:
+1. Create an instance of the ***StackFramework*** class:

    ```
    ArrayList<StackItem> stackItemsList = new ArrayList<>();